unikent/of-course/README.md

-# Of-Course
+# Of Course!

-A flight based frontend appliction for the Programmes_plant.
+A [Flight](http://flightphp.com/) based front-end application for the data produced by the [Programmes Plant](http://github.com/unikent/).